Duncan D. Hunter: Campaign finance investigation, indictment and conviction

-In April 2016, Hunter came under scrutiny from the Federal Elections Commission regarding his use of campaign funds for personal expenses from 2015 to 2016, after Citizens for Responsibility and Ethics in Washington filed an ethics complaint.
+In April 2016, Hunter came under scrutiny from the Federal Election Commission regarding his use of campaign funds for personal expenses from 2015 to 2016, after Citizens for Responsibility and Ethics in Washington filed an ethics complaint.

 In August 2016, the Office of Congressional Ethics made a recommendation to the Ethics Committee for a full investigation.
 Hunter and his wife, Margaret, who was being paid $3,000 monthly from campaign funds in her role as campaign manager, shared a campaign fund credit card which had charges that were questioned.
 The expenses included $1,302 in charges for video games, $600 to pay for a family rabbit to travel by plane, clothing from Abercrombie & Fitch, a donation to their son's school, payments to an oral and maxillofacial surgeon, travel costs (including 32 payments for airfare, hotel stays in Arizona and Italy), groceries, a nail salon visit, tuition, non-specified items at a surf shop, and outdoor equipment.

+After FEC, House Ethics, and press questions about his campaign expenditures, Hunter ordered an independent audit of his campaign.
+He gave it to the FEC for publication and paid his campaign back 48,650 dollars before the election on November 6, 2016.

 Federal investigation

-In February 2017, Hunter's campaign offices were raided by the FBI as part of a criminal investigation.
-Agents seized computers, other electronics, and financial records; they also seized a hard drive from Election CFO, an Alexandria, Virginia-based company that handled campaign finances on Hunter's behalf.
-The raid was not reported in the media until August 2017, after court documents intended to be filed under seal were accidentally released to the public.
+In February 2017, Four months after Hunter made the reimbursement to his campaign, the newly appointed acting U.S. Attorney for San Diego, Alana Robinson, launched a criminal investigation of Hunter, including FBI raids on his house and the campaign consultant's office.
+She was later challenged, unsuccessfully due to her earlier attendance (2015) at a Hillary Clinton fundraiser.

 In March 2017, the House Ethics Committee revealed that Hunter was under a Department of Justice criminal investigation for campaign finance violations and that it was deferring its own investigation as a result.
 The Office of Congressional Ethics report stated: "Rep. Hunter may have converted tens of thousands of dollars of campaign funds from his congressional campaign committee to personal use to pay for family travel, flights, utilities, health care, school uniforms, and tuition, jewelry, groceries, and other goods, services, and expenses."
 Hunter said that he repaid the money to the campaign, and denied wrongdoing.
 He also announced that his wife would no longer receive a $3,000 per month salary for consulting with the campaign.
 His lawyers Gregory Vega and Elliot Berkewas said that any improper use of campaign funds was "inadvertent and unintentional".
 In March 2017, in a statement issued through his lawyers, Hunter said that he had repaid his campaign approximately $60,000 in 2016.
 In April 2017, Hunter returned from international travel in order to address issues around his campaign funds, promising to correct any inappropriate or mistaken charges.